ullas/demoapp/README.md

 composer create-project --prefer-dist cakephp/app [app_name]
 ```

-You should now be able to visit the path to where you installed the app and see
+You should now be able to visit the path to where you  can   installed the app and see
 the setup traffic lights.

 ## Configuration